craft-ai/craft-ai-client-python/README.md

 Pretty straightforward to test!
 Open [`https://beta.craft.ai/inspector`](https://beta.craft.ai/inspector), select you project and your agent is now listed.

-Now, if you run that a second time, you'll get an error: the agent `'my_first_agent'` is already existing.
+Now, if you run that a second time, you'll get an error: the agent `'my_first_agent'` was already created.
 Let's see how we can delete it before recreating it.

 ```python
 agent_id = "my_first_agent"